- January 1, 2001 , Quasar

 Pier Luigi Tucci

-In 2001 I published a monograph - Laurentius Manlius.
+In 2001 Tucci published Laurentius Manlius.
 La riscoperta dell’antica Roma, la nuova Roma di Sisto IV (Rome 2001; Quaderni di Eutopia.
-Commentarii Novi de Antiquitatibus Totius Europae 3) - on a certain Laurentius Manlius, who displayed ancient inscriptions and reliefs in the façade of his new house built in the second half of the 15th century in the centre of Rome.
-A monumental inscription brandishing the entire length of this house proclaimed that the Renaissance had just begun.
-I was able to identify Laurentius through a painstaking ‘archival hunt’ and to discuss his interest in ancient reliefs and inscriptions: indeed late Quattrocento native Romans used to acquire and display Greek and Roman antiquities for the establishment and legitimization of their family clan.
-This book appeared while a new research project was underway.
-Indeed since 1998 I have been investigating the Templum Pacis, next to the Roman Forum.
-I have been able to examine the design, significance and function of this complex as a whole, setting it within the context of early imperial and late-antique architecture.
-In particular, my focus is on the ‘conversion’ of the bibliotheca Pacis into a Constantinian audience hall and eventually into a Christian basilica dedicated to Saints Cosmas and Damian by Pope Felix IV (526-530).
-My own survey provides a more accurate reconstruction of all of the architectural phases than was previously possible, as well as of the medieval and baroque restorations.
-The results of this research will appear as a monograph (possibly two) to be published in 2012.
-I am currently working on a research project which aims at exploring the ‘metamorphosis’ of the most symbolic hill of Rome - the Capitoline - from the foundation of the city through the Middle Ages (and, possibly, up to the construction of the Monument to King Victor Emmanuel II at the end of the 19th century).
+Commentarii Novi de Antiquitatibus Totius Europae 3).
+His next book deals with the Templum Pacis in Rome.
+Tucci has been able to examine the design, significance, and function of this complex as a whole, setting it within the context of early imperial and late-antique architecture.
+His focus is on the “conversion” of the bibliotheca Pacis into a Constantinian audience hall, and eventually into a Christian basilica dedicated to Cosmas and Damian by Pope Felix IV (526-530).
+He is also working on a research project which aims at exploring the ‘metamorphosis’ of the Capitoline hill from the foundation of Rome through the Middle Ages, until the construction of the Monument to King Victor Emmanuel II at the end of the 19th century.